-Family fun car games go way beyond the license plate game – here are a few to play.
+Family fun car games go way beyond the license plate game!

 There’s so much to explore in our vast state of Texas; the best way to do it is by hitting the road.
 If you’re like me with children varying in age, you will appreciate these great road trip game recommendations.
 These road trip games go beyond the license plate game; the best part is you don’t need to buy anything to play them.